The Grand Tour

 From Iraklio head east along the northern coast to the relaxed resort town of Agios Nikolaos, which radiates charm and chilled ambience.
 This makes a great base for exploring the surrounding region.
 Explore the massive Venetian fortress on Spinalonga Island, a leper colony until 1957 and just a short ferry ride across the Gulf of Mirabello.
 Visit the surrounding Minoan ruins, such as the Palace of Malia, still filled with mysteries, and rent a bike to explore the tranquil villages of the fertile Lasithi Plateau, lying snugly between mountain ranges and home to Zeus' birthplace.

 Continue on to Sitia, from where you can head for the clear water and white sand of Vaï, Europe's only natural palm-forest beach.
-You can also head south from here to Zakros to hike through the dramatic, cave-honeycombed Valley of the Dead to Kato Zakros and its Minoan palace.
+You can also head south from here to Zakros to hike through the dramatic, cave-honeycombed Zakros Gorge to Kato Zakros and its Minoan palace.

 From Sitia, get settled on a twice-weekly, 12-hour ferry ride to Rhodes.
 Spend a couple of days exploring the atmospheric, walled medieval Old Town and checking out its burgeoning nightlife.
-Visit some of the surrounding beaches and stunning Byzantine chapels.
-Catch a catamaran to lush Nisyros to explore atop the alarmingly thin crust of its caldera and then carry on to Patmos to experience its artistic and religious vibe and to visit the cave where St John wrote the Book of Revelations.
-There are also some laid-back beaches here and excellent restaurants.
-Backtrack to Kos to spend a final couple of days on gorgeous, sandy Kefalos Bay and to sip coffee and cocktails in Kos Town’s lively squares.
-From Kos Town you can catch onward flights to Athens.
+Visit some of the surrounding beaches and stunning Acropolis of Lindos.
+Catch a catamaran to lush Nisyros to explore atop the alarmingly thin crust of its caldera and then carry on to Kos to spend a couple of days on gorgeous, sandy Kefalos Bay and to sip coffee and cocktails in Kos Town’s lively squares.
+There still may be time to squeeze in a quick trip to Patmos to experience its artistic and religious vibe and to visit the cave where St John wrote the Book of Revelations before backtracking to Kos from where you can catch onward flights to Athens.